Back to core workflows Fix dependency resolution Tune package metadata Jump to monorepo patterns

 Context Root-Level (/package.json) Package-Level (/packages/*/package.json)

-process.cwd() Resolves to monorepo root Resolves to package directory
+process.cwd() Monorepo root The package directory

-# Root execution inherits global toolchain
+# Root execution inherits the global toolchain

-$ npm run lint:all
+npm run lint

 # process.cwd() === /monorepo-root

-# Package execution isolates to local graph
+# Package execution isolates to the local directory

 # process.cwd() === /monorepo-root/packages/ui